 The following MBW blog comes from Sean Glass, who’s a lot of things – the founder of clothing line Small Difference and indie label Win Music, for two, and a prominent figure at Apple Music for a while, before and after that service launched in 2015.
-Sean is currently quarantined in Mexico, and has just launched this podcast, Tea With SG.
+Sean is currently quarantined in Mexico, and has just launched a podcast, Tea With SG.

 We each have 24 hours today, what to do with them?